-Updated December 2017: On December 22, 2017, the IRS extended the due date for the 2017 form 1095-C reporting requirements.
-This means that the original deadline for issuing form 1095-C to employees has moved from January 31, 2018 to March 2, 2018.
-Even with the extended deadline, Penn State will have the 1095-C forms mailed out to individuals in January 2018.
+Updated December 2019: On December 2, 2019, the IRS extended the due date for the 2019 form 1095-C reporting requirements.
+This means that the original deadline for issuing form 1095-C to employees has moved from January 31, 2020 to March 4, 2020.
+Even with the extended deadline, Penn State plans to have the 1095-C forms mailed out to individuals in January 2020.

 What is a Form 1095-C?

 The 1095-C contains detailed information about the health care coverage provided by your employer(s).
-If you were a benefit-eligible employee at any point in 2017 then you should receive a 1095-C. You are not required to file your 1095-C form with your yearly tax return.
-The IRS website has specifically addressed this information under the question "What if I don't get my Form 1095-C?"
+If you were a benefit-eligible employee, or had University-sponsored elected coverage, at any point in the 2019 calendar year, then you should receive a 1095-C. You are not required to file your 1095-C form with your yearly tax return.
+The IRS website has specifically addressed this information under the question "Must I wait to file until I receive these forms?"

 Why did I get a Form 1095-C?

-If you were a benefit-eligible employee at any point in 2017 then you should receive a 1095-C.
+If you were a benefit-eligible employee or had elected coverage at any point in 2019 then you should receive a 1095-C.

 Why did I get more than one Form 1095-C?